EddyVerbruggen/nativescript-nfc/README.md

 ```

 ## Android Setup
-> ⚠️ Since plugin version 4.0.0 this section is no longer needed, but you HAVE to run NativeScript 5.4.0 or newer.
-If you need to support older NativeScript versions, please stick to plugin version < 4.0.0.
+> ⚠️ Since plugin version 4.0.0 this section is no longer needed, but you'll  HAVE to run NativeScript 5.4.0 or newer.
+If you're using an older NativeScript, please stick to a plugin version < 4.0.0.

 Update the `activity` entry in your `App_Resources/Android/AndroidManifest.xml` file: